hempflinga/beef/t.md

     8. What are you most passionate about in life?
     9. What are your goals in life?
     10. What are your achievements? (eg. Employment, education, sports, family etc.)
-    11. Tattooist Name/Shop (If applicable):
+    11. Tattooist Name/Shop (If applicable): Still looking

 2. PARENTS
     1. Father – FIRST NAME only: Tom
-    2. DOB:
+    2. DOB: 31, May, 1945
-    3. Occupation:
+    3. Occupation: Retired
-    4. Place of Birth:
+    4. Place of Birth: Chicago, Illinois, USA

     5. Mother – FIRST NAME only: Alicia
-    6. DOB:
+    6. DOB: 22, May, 1958
-    7. Occupation:
+    7. Occupation: Arts Center owner
-    8. Place of Birth:
+    8. Place of Birth: Chicago, Illinois, USA

 3. SIBLINGS
     1. Sibling1 – FIRST NAME only (Male/Female): Martin
-    2. DOB:
+    2. DOB: 24, September, 1990
-    3. Occupation:
+    3. Occupation: Personal Trainer
-    4. Place of Birth:
+    4. Place of Birth: Chicago, Illinois, USA

     5. Sibling2 – FIRST NAME only (Male/Female):
     6. DOB: